pulsar-edit/pulsar-edit.github.io/docs/blog/20230401-confused-Techie-PON.md

 <!-- more -->

 One day during discussions amoung the Pulsar dev team, we came to the topic of what file types to support for user's config files.
-While it was mostly a question of how support would go with allowing anything from JSON, JSON5, TOML, YAML, CSON, and anything else we coudl think of, in the end we couldn't agree on a solution.
+While it was mostly a question of how support would go with allowing anything from JSON, JSON5, TOML, YAML, CSON, and anything else we could think of, in the end we couldn't agree on a solution.

 We kept finding downsides to every possibility, and concerns for support with so many.
 So we decided it only made sense, to take the true Atom approch, and create something new.